carlosinit/EntityFramework.Mocks/README.md

 # EntityFramework Mocks

 ## Introduction
-This project was built in order to help developers to unit test code that depends on Entity Framework without the need for any database being it in-memory or "real".
+This project was built in order to help developers to unit test code that depends on Entity Framework, without the need for any database, be it in-memory or "real".

-> **Personal story**: Since there was already 3 occasions I implemented this bunch of classes in different projects in order to test my data access, I decided to create a nuget that I could reuse in all of those and in the next to come.
+> **Personal story**: Since there was already 3 occasions that I implemented this bunch of classes in different projects in order to test my data access, I decided to create a nuget that I could reuse in all of those projects and in the next to come.

 ## Nuget package
 https://www.nuget.org/packages/CarlosInIt.EntityFramework.Mocks